 |U-82||14 May 1941||6 Feb 1942 (+)||3 patrols (102 days)|

-Siegfried Rollmann joined the German Navy (Reichsmarine) in 1934.
-He served on the light cruiser Karlsruhe from Nov 39 to March 1940 when he switched to the U-boat force.
-He finished his U-boat training in Sept and in Oct he was sent as First Watch Officer (1WO) on the U-52 (Kptlt.
-Otto Salmann).
-On this boat Rollmann went out on two patrols during which 4 ships were sunk by the boat.
-He left the boat the following spring.
+Siegfried Rollmann joined the Reichsmarine in 1934.
+He served on the light cruiser Karlsruhe from Nov 39 to March 1940, when he transferred to the U-boat force.
+He finished his U-boat training in Sept, and in Oct became 1st Watch Officer (IWO) on U-52 (Salmann).
+Rollmann went out on two patrols during which four ships were sunk.

 In March 1941 Oblt.
-Rollmann started his U-boat commander training with the 24th flotilla, finishing the course in April when he was sent to U-boat familiarization (Baubelehrung).
+Rollmann started his U-boat commander training with the 24th (Training) Flotilla, finishing the course in April, when he was sent for U-boat construction familiarization (Baubelehrung).

-U-82 was sunk with all hands on 6 Feb 1942 by British warships HMS Rochester and HMS Tamarisk around convoy ON-18 while returning from the US coast (Niestlé, 1998).
-Rollmann had reported a small convoy while inbound to Lorient, France and was ordered to shadow it but nothing was heard from him again.
+U-82 was sunk with all hands on 6 Feb 1942 by HMS Rochester and HMS Tamarisk close to convoy ON-18, while returning from the US coast (Niestlé, 1998).
+Rollmann had reported sighting a small convoy while inbound to Lorient, and had been ordered to shadow it, but nothing more was heard from him subsequently.

 Patrol info for Siegfried Rollmann